geo4web-testbed/topic2/Task 1/README.md

+# Task 1:

-In task one we address the issue of updating the data.
+In task 1 we address the issue of updating the data.

 Whereas the strength of OSM is its crowdsourcing/VGI5 capabilities, authoritative data should not be directly editable by the public.
 Instead, input from citizens should be checked and approved prior to inclusion.